 - any Law School or other government document, or on any document intended to secure employment, admission to an academic program, or similar competitive opportunity. - (4) To appear persistently in a Law School academic environment while noticeably under the influence of intoxicants or drugs not prescribed by a physician. - (5) To violate any policy, procedure, rule or regulation of the University or the Law School. - (g) General Unfitness.
 Any act which reflects adversely upon a student's fitness to practice law, or endangers the Law School community, including, but not limited to, acts involving violence, dishonesty, criminal conduct, breach of trust, or unprofessional conduct, or any act that interferes with the administration of justice or Law School policy. - (h) Sexual Misconduct, Sexual Assault, and Sexual Violence.
-Cases relating to sexual misconduct, sexual assault, and sexual violence by students shall be processed under the University's Equal Opportunity, Harassment, and Nondiscrimination Policy and its applicable procedures.
+Cases relating to sexual misconduct, sexual assault, and sexual violence by students, as well as allegations of other forms of discrimination or harassment, shall be processed under the University's Equal Opportunity, Harassment, and Nondiscrimination Policy and its applicable procedures.